 - Post-Workshop Case Study

-The Enterprise Content Management (ECM) training will be held at the following locations and dates:
+The Enterprise Content Management (ECM) training will be held at the following dates:

 - 29 November - 2 December 2021

 In case you are unable to attend these days, please contact our offices at +31 (0)40 246 02 20 or mail to firstname.lastname@example.org.
 We will then inform you about other training possibilities.